 Ferryville is a tiny village located in the state of Wisconsin.
 With a population of 192 people and just one neighborhood, Ferryville is the 503rd largest community in Wisconsin.
 There's nothing like the smell of a brand new house, and in Ferryville, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Ferryville, and putting down their money on brand new construction.
 Ferryville’s real estate is, on average, some of the newest in the nation.
 Ferryville does seem to be experiencing an influx of affluent people, because the median household income is $79,500.00.

-Ferryville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ferryville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ferryville is a village of managers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Ferryville who work in management occupations (17.81%), business and financial occupations (9.59%), and food service (8.22%).

 Of important note, Ferryville is also a village of artists.
 Ferryville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ferryville’s character.

-Telecommuters are a relatively large percentage of the workforce: 13.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ferryville telecommute to their jobs.
+Overall, about 13.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Ferryville citizens is a little higher than the average for US cities and towns: 24.12% of adults in Ferryville have at least a bachelor's degree.
+The citizens of Ferryville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.12% of adults in Ferryville having a bachelor's degree or advanced degree.

 The per capita income in Ferryville in 2022 was $43,698, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $174,792 for a family of four.
 However, Ferryville contains both very wealthy and poor people as well.